railsgirls/guides.railsgirls.com/_pages/github.md

 Git is a tool with which it's possible to save your app's source code, view changes over time, share code online and collaborate with others.

+{% coach %}
-**COACH:** Talk a little about Git, version control, collaborating with others using Git, GitHub, deployment techniques using Git and Open Source.
+Talk a little about Git, version control, collaborating with others using Git, GitHub, deployment techniques using Git and Open Source.
+{% endcoach %}

 ## Installing Git